 A Great Awakening

-$9.8 million in grant money will fund the renewal of The Burke Library
+$9.8 million grant in 2001 for the renewal of the Burke Library

 Missionary Research Library Collection